 Jenny Archibald is a geologist and a former mayor (1994-97) of Fremantle, and president (1990-91) of the Fremantle Society.
-At one time she and her husband lived in Dalkeith House - which is one of the buildings which the Society claims to have saved.
+At one time she and her family lived in Dalkeith House - which is one of the buildings which the Society claims to have saved.
 She was the CEO of Geothermal Power.

 She was also the inaugural chair of the Fremantle Prison project after its decommissioning.